funilrys/PyFunceble/docs/installation.rst

    $ python3 setup.py test && python3 setup.py install

-Developement version
+Development version
 --------------------

-The developement version of PyFunceble represents the :code:`dev` branch.
+The development version of PyFunceble represents the :code:`dev` branch.
-It's intended for the developement of next features but is always at a usable state.
+It's intended for the development of next features but is always at a usable state.

 Indeed, We should not push to the :code:`dev` branch until we are sure that the new commit does not break or introduce critical issue under PyFunceble.

-For developement
+For development
 ^^^^^^^^^^^^^^^^

 Execute the following and let's hack PyFunceble!